 - They are small business owners – so they relate to your real business pain.

 - It’s always performance based because in my experience the startups I work with are usually bigger than I am.
-So if they decide not to pay being unsatisfied with the work, there’s little I can do about it.
+So, if they decide not to pay to be unsatisfied with the work, there’s little I can do about it.

 - I do believe in being open to different types of arrangements, sometimes day or week based on time and materials, and other times project based.
-However the devil is very often in the details with regards to “quantified, clearly understood results”.
+However, the devil is very often in the details with regard to “quantified, clearly understood results”.